 Most computer users of the aging generation will understand BIOS (Basic Input-Output System) and MBR (Master Boot Record) better than the contemporary UEFI (Unified Extensible Firmware Interface) and GPT (GUID Partition Table) which came with Windows 8.

-BIOS is a low level system management software (firmware) that has always been embedded within a microchip on the computer motherboard, which contains special instructions that read all other component instructions to enable normal startup of the computer.
+BIOS is a low-level system management software (firmware) that is embedded within a microchip on the computer motherboard, which contains special instructions that read all other component instructions to enable normal startup of the computer.

 UEFI meanwhile is a more advanced system software that handles system boot better than BIOS.
-UEFI is more like a light weight operating system that resides within the disk drive and can read the BIOS (firmware) instructions on the motherboard in addition to other component firmware and instructions stored on the disk drive.
+UEFI is more like a lightweight operating system that resides within the disk drive and can read the BIOS instructions on the motherboard in addition to other component firmware and instructions stored on the disk drive.

 - Faster boot up times, as is evident In compliant Windows 8 systems

-- Secure boot security to help protect the boot up against boot attacks
+- Secure boot to help protect against startup attacks

 - Support for 2.2 and larger disk drives

-- The ability to use BIOS with UEFI hardware
+- Ability to use BIOS with UEFI hardware

 8: Boot to Legacy Devices in UEFI Enabled Laptop

 If your laptop does not have the Legacy Mode as an option, you may want to update your BIOS to the latest version.
-Some models of Acer E1-510 have this problem and only after updating its BIOS to the latest version will you be able to enable the Legacy mode.
+Some models of Acer E1-510 and changes can only happen after a BIOS update.

 Remember to enable Secure Boot if you decide to resume running Windows 8 and seek the boot security it offers.